colomboluke/bracket-maker/src/Brainstorm.md

     - Choose between traditional bracket and voting bracket
       - Traditional bracket chooses the winner of each match by comparing their scores, voting bracket lets users vote on who they want to advance
   - [ ] Let users create a bracket, then save that on the site and let other people play it
+    - [ ] Set up backend and connect it to this project
+    - [ ] Load a bracket onto SetupPage, then play it as normal
+    - [ ] Export a bracket, storing it in the backend with all necessary info
+    - [ ] In HomePage, add the Load Bracket button/workflow